alan-turing-institute/trustchain/docs/getting-started.md

 ## Using Trustchain

 Trustchain is controlled via its command line interface (CLI).
-Supported operations include DID resolution, issuance, attestation and verification.
-It can also be used to issue and verify digital credentials.
+Supported operations include DID resolution, creation, attestation and verification.
+It can also be used to sign and verify digital credentials.

 Instructions on how to use the Trustchain CLI are provided on the [Usage page](usage.md).

+If you also want to be able to issue verifiable credentials to users of the Trustchain Mobile credential wallet app, check out [this page](http-server.md) for instructions on how to configure and run the built-in Trustchain HTTP server.

 &nbsp;